 - Not stylish

-6. Cooper & Gracie Dog Flea Protection Spray
+6. Cooper & Gracie Dog Flea Protection Spray for dogs

 - Convenient to use